oeway/hypha-apps-cli/README.md

 This will recursively include all files in the `./assets` directory, automatically detecting and processing different file types (text, JSON, binary).

-## Contributing

-This is a demonstration repository.
-The reference implementation is in `ref-hypha_apps_cli.py` for educational purposes.

 ## License

 This demo is provided as-is for educational purposes.